-Inclusion of land within the urban living, major centre, industry and business zone does not imply that all such lands can be developed for urban purposes.
+Inclusion of land within these zones does not imply that all such lands can be developed for urban purposes.
 Some land may not be available or appropriate to be developed due to local site conditions or other constraints.

 3.4.2 Zone intents